CabrilloRoboticsClub/tiny_hawk/git/README.md

 # Maintaining your repo

 ## 0️⃣ Sync and pull the changes
-I will be updating my upstream version of your repo before SI sessions to add new content.
-In order to get the new content into your forked repo you must sync and pull the changes. *Every time* you want to work on your repo I recommend heading to your forked repo and seeing if there are upstream changes to be synced and pulled
 1. Open your forked repo in GitHub.
 If there are no changes you should see a message that looks like the following stating this branch is up to date.
 If this is the case it means I have not made changes and you can ignore the following steps.
     ![up_to_date](https://github.com/steph1111/F23_CS11_SI/assets/96219204/a67537ba-91e8-4ec6-907d-8181b769b281)

 2. If there are upstream changes to merge there should be a message on this page similar to the following:
     ![x_commits_behind](https://github.com/steph1111/F23_CS11_SI/assets/96219204/786f9c39-25de-4fd2-8b2b-2012b332646d)
-   This means I have main changes to the upstream repo that need to be synced to your fork
+   This means there are changes to the upstream repo that need to be synced to your fork
 3. Click on the button titled 🔄 `Sync fork`, you should see a window stating the code is out of date.
 Click <img width="80" alt="update branch" src="https://github.com/steph1111/F23_CS11_SI/assets/96219204/3330cd21-db4f-4ed4-9803-36796deea681">

 4. Next navigate to your fork on your system